-The board held eight regularly scheduled and special meetings during 2019.
-In 2020, the full board intends to hold eight regularly scheduled meetings with special meetings held from time to time when necessary and through committee membership, which is discussed below.
-During 2019, all directors attended at least 75 percent of the meetings of the board and the committees on which they served.
-Although we do not have a formal policy regarding director attendance at the annual meeting, we encourage and expect all of our directors to attend.
-Last year, all of the directors serving at that time were present at the annual meeting.
+The board held six regularly scheduled and special meetings during 2020.
+In 2021, the full board intends to hold five regularly scheduled meetings with special meetings held from time to time when necessary and through committee membership, which is discussed below.
+During 2020, all directors attended at least 75 percent of the meetings of the board and the committees on which they served.
+Although we do not have a formal policy regarding director attendance at the annual meeting of shareholders, we encourage and expect all of our directors to attend.
+Last year, one of the directors serving at that time, Mr. Ludwig, was present at the annual meeting of shareholders, with the remaining directors not attending the annual meeting due to the COVID-19 pandemic and to comply with state restrictions on the size of gatherings.